thedevsaxist/local-storage-with-shared-preferences/README.md

 # Local Storage Demo

-Implementation of local storage using Hive, SharedPreferences and SQLite.
+Implementation of local storage using SharedPreferences.

 ## Introduction

-This project demonstrates how to implement local storage in a Flutter application using three different methods: Hive, SharedPreferences, and SQLite.
-Each method has its own advantages and use cases, and this project provides examples of how to use each one.
+This project demonstrates how to implement local storage in a Flutter application using SharedPreferences.
+SharedPreferences is a simple key-value storage solution that is easy to use and suitable for storing small amounts of data.

 ## Features

-- Store and retrieve data using Hive
 - Store and retrieve data using SharedPreferences
-- Store and retrieve data using SQLite

 ## Getting Started

 ### Prerequisites

-- Flutter SDK
+- Flutter SDK (version 2.0.0 or higher)
-- Dart SDK
+- Dart SDK (version 2.12.0 or higher)
+- A code editor (such as Visual Studio Code or Android Studio)

 ### Installation